laurin42/tarot-backend/README.md

 # Tarot App Backend

-A Node.js/TypeScript backend service for the Tarot App, providing API endpoints for card readings and user management.
+A Node.js/TypeScript backend service for the Tarot App, providing API endpoints for card readings and user management.#

+## Commit History & Project Structure
+Initially, this project was created as a single repository containing both the backend and frontend.
+Later, it was split into two separate repositories to improve the separation of concerns between the frontend and backend.

+Unfortunately, during this restructuring, some commits were lost.
+The current commit history reflects the changes made after the split, with the original commit messages and order being preserved as much as possible.

+Despite the lost commits, the codebase remains stable and continues to meet the project's initial objectives.

+Contributing
+Feel free to open issues or pull requests if you'd like to contribute.
+Please follow the coding standards and ensure clear, descriptive commit messages.

 ## Features